-Tillerson to challenge China to pull N. Korea back from brink
+China to US: Be 'cool-headed' on North Korea

 Beijing, however, has been irked by calls that it isn't doing enough to lessen tensions in the region.

+Wang said China had made an "important contribution" to supporting US engagement with Pyongyang but stressed it was, at its core, an issue between the United States and North Korea.

+An unbylined opinion piece Friday in the Global Times, a Chinese state-run tabloid, made a similar point.

-"Washington and Seoul are trying to shift all the burden of solving the North Korean nuclear issue onto China and include China into their strategy toward Pyongyang," said an unbylined opinion piece in the Global Times, a state-run tabloid.
+"Washington and Seoul are trying to shift all the burden of solving the North Korean nuclear issue onto China and include China into their strategy toward Pyongyang," it said .

 "But that way, China and North Korea will become enemies, further complicating the conflict.
 The North Korean nuclear issue is caused by Washington-Pyongyang confrontation, to which China has no obligation to shoulder all the responsibilities."

-A senior Chinese official told CNN Thursday that Beijing plans to present its own plan to Tillerson during his visit, but Tillerson has dismissed the proposal that the US should drop joint military exercises with South Korea as a show of good faith to Pyongyang.
+Wang also said that he hoped Washington would examine its plans to defuse tensions, although Tillerson has already dismissed the proposal that the United States should drop joint military exercises with South Korea as a show of good faith to Pyongyang.

 He said Friday that Washington did "not believe that conditions are right to engage in any talks at this time."

-"Conditions must change before there are any scope for talks to resume, whether they are five party or six party," he said.

-Tillerson also called on China to give up its opposition to the Terminal High Altitude Area Defense (THAAD) system, or act to "address the threat that makes THAAD necessary."
+However, on Saturday Tillerson didn't rule out negotiations altogether.

+He said he would work with China to "bring North Korea to a different place where we are hopeful we can begin a dialogue."

 Summit preparations

-Tillerson is also in Beijing to iron out the details of a tentative Florida summit scheduled in April between Trump and China's President.
+Tillerson is also in Beijing to iron out the details of a tentative Florida summit in April between Trump and China's President.

 It would be the first meeting between the two men, in what many argue is the most important bilateral relationship in the world.